jax_utils package

 ValueError – raises an error when

-is not a subset oftensor_axes
+missing_axesis not a subset oftensor_axes- Returns:

 the

-argument to pass tonumpy.expand_dims(a, axis)
+axisargument to pass tonumpy.expand_dims(a, axis)- Return type:

 Tuple[int, …]